a-rosenberg/cookbook/recipes/mung-bean-korean-pancake-batter.md

 1. Season before cooking.
 Do not add salt until ready to cook.

 ### notes
 You can make this mixture and refrigerate, covered, for up to 3 days.
-Can add kimchi, green onions, sprouted mung beans, tamari, fish sauce, etc.
+Can add kimchi, sauerkraut, green onions, sprouted mung beans, tamari, fish sauce, etc.